About the program

 To avoid delays and minimize the time required to realize your project, please ensure that you follow all instructions and guidance provided.

-Phases of a Canada Community Safety Plan (CCSP) project proposal.
+Phases of the Canada Community Security Program (CCSP) project proposal

 Phase